 Do not take anti-inflammatory medications such as ibuprofen, naproxen or diclofenac.
 The treatment relies on inflammation and these medications might reduce its effect.

-Applying petroleum ointment such as Vaseline, Bepanthen, Infadolan or petroleum-based paw paw ointment to the treated area can also provide relief.
+Applying petroleum ointment such as Vaseline, Bepanthen, Infadolan, or petroleum/paraffin-based paw paw ointment to the treated area can also provide relief.

 Avoid sun exposure on the treated areas for 3-4 days following treatment.